 Many people are surprised by the different ways a drain can become blocked.
 Drains can also become blocked due to a combination of these causes or if they are particularly old.
 Fortunately, drain jetting can clear the vast majority of these blockages in a timely and cost-effective manner.

 For more information on the various causes of blocked drains and how to prevent them please take a look at our article on blocked drains here.

-It is true that drain jetting cannot completely prevent future blockages, however it can significantly reduce the chances.
-Over time build ups occur on the inside walls of drain pipes and it becomes easy for a blockage to occur.
+It is true that jetting cannot completely prevent future blockages, however it can significantly reduce the chances.
+Over time build ups occur on the inside walls of pipes and it becomes easy for a blockage to occur.
 Whilst drain rods can be effective at clearing small blockages, they don’t clean the pipes.
-The process of jetting a drain not only clears blockages, it also cleans the drain as well.
+The process of jetting a drain not only clears blockages, it also cleans the pipe as well.
 This significantly reduces the probability of future build ups, and gives you peace of mind that your drains should last a long time.

 There are many types of jetting units available, varying in size and shape.
 The 2 most common types in the industry are trolley-mounted jetters and van pack jetters.
-Trolley-mounted drain jetters tend to be reserved only for on-site work where they may be needed quite frequently.
+Trolley-mounted jetters tend to be reserved only for on-site work where they may be needed quite frequently.
 Typically, they are not well suited to residential and commercial applications as they are difficult and inconvenient to move from site to site.

-Here at Drain Jets we have a state of the art van pack drain jetter made by industry leading manufacturer Jetchem.
+Here at Drain Jets we have a state of the art van pack jetter made by industry leading manufacturer Jetchem.
 Our van jetter is ideal for a wide range of applications including residential, commercial, and industrial.
 The combination of high pressure and long hose enables us to clear the most stubborn and hard to reach blockages.
 Being van packed, it allows us to move quickly and efficiently between locations in order to clear your blockages without hesitation.

 Drain Jetting carried out by expert specialists is generally very safe but care and precautions must be taken when operating the machinery.